microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/eventmessage-permanentdelete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Permanently delete an event message and place it in the Purges folder in the user's mailbox.
-Email clients such as Outlook or the Outlook Web App can't access permanently deleted items.
-Unless there's a hold set on the mailbox, the items will be permanently deleted after a set period of time.
+Email clients such as Outlook or the Outlook on the web can't access permanently deleted items.
+Unless there's a hold set on the mailbox, the items are permanently deleted after a set period of time.

-You can read more about item retention in the article [Configure Deleted Item Retention and Recoverable Items Quotas](https://technet.microsoft.com/library/ee364752%28v=exchg.150%29.aspx).
+For more information about item retention, see [Configure Deleted Item retention and Recoverable Items quotas](/exchange/configure-deleted-item-retention-and-recoverable-items-quotas-exchange-2013-help).

 ## Permissions